-- (i) Regulation 39 (Logistics Management);

-- (ii) Regulation 40 (Disposal Management);

-- (iii) Additional officials must also be appointed to perform functions regarding new good governance practices implemented such as "local content and production", irregular-Fruitless- and wasteful expenditure as well as unauthorized expenditure, and to roll out the electronic requisition system to all Departments.
+- (i) Regulation 39 (Logistics Management); - (ii) Regulation 40 (Disposal Management); - (iii) Additional officials must also be appointed to perform functions regarding new best governance practices implemented such as "local content and production", irregular-Fruitless- and wasteful expenditure as well as unauthorized expenditure, and to roll out the electronic requisition system to all Departments. - (iv)Further Regulation 106: Implementation of Local Government Framework for Infrastructure Delivery and Procurement Management (LGFIPDM) does bring another burden on the SCM unit - all capital projects have to comply with this regulation from 1 July 2021.
+This reform is over the whole Municipality but with little assistance the SCM unit is the implementer and the responsible person to implement the project is the Project Manager.

-- (iv)Further Regulation 106: Implementation of Local Government Framework for Infrastructure Delivery and Procurement Management (LGFIPDM) does bring another burden on the SCM unit all capital projects have to comply with this regulation from 1 July 2021.
-This reform is over the whole Municipality but with little assistance the SCM unit is the implementer and the responsible person to implement the project is the Project Manager. - 3.2 Review and adoption of Supply Chain Management Policy by Council In terms of Regulation 3(1)(b) of the Supply Chain Management Policy the policy must be reviewed annually, submitted to Council and be adopted.
-The Supply Chain Management Policy was reviewed and adopted by Council on 25 May 2021. - 3.3 The PPPFA Policy was reviewed again and was approved at Council to assist with local economic development. - 3.4 In addition, I would like to report that most of the staff in this unit was affected by COVID 19 some had the Covid 19 virus, some lost close family members and the working environment currently is under stress. - Further we had a lady that was for five months on maternity leave and one other lady broke her ankle and is off since 26 July 2021 to date.
-(Two critical positions)
+- 3.2 Review and adoption of Supply Chain Management Policy by Council In terms of Regulation 3(1)(b) of the Supply Chain Management Policy the policy must be reviewed annually, submitted to Council and be adopted.
+The Supply Chain Management Policy was reviewed and adopted by Council on 25 May 2021. - 3.3 The PPPFA Policy was reviewed again and was approved at Council to assist with local economic development. - 3.4 In addition, I would like to report that most of the staff in this unit was affected by COVID 19 some had the Covid 19 virus, some lost close family members placing further stress on employees.